timothyholbrook/capstone-tornado-damage/README.md

 ## Running the Project
+Project performs best in Jupyter Notebook but can be executed in Visual Studio Code as well.

 1. Python 3 is required.
 Project was created with version 3.11.7.
 Python can be downloaded [here](https://www.python.org/downloads/).
 2. Clone the repo from GitHub.